 The ruin of the medieval donjon of Drachenfels Castle is a landmark of Königswinter and the Siebengebirge.
 You can go up there, and enjoy the breathtaking view across the Rhine valley.
-Today we only have the donjon and some of the inner walls left, and it is a bit difficult to imagine how it was like back then in the Middle Ages.
+Today we only have the donjon and some inner walls left, and it is a bit difficult to imagine how it was like back then in the Middle Ages.

 Let us go back to the High Middle Ages, early Hohenstaufen era.
 The Archbishops of Cologne were powerful men.
 Here we have a special political configuration of the Holy Roman Empire: the archbishops of Cologne, Mainz and Trier were not only high ecclesiastical dignitaries, but also important political actors in the Empire.
 The acting Archbishop, Rainald von Dassel, was emperor Frederick Barbarossa’s chancellor.
 Diplomatic missions to him abroad, also to the court of Henry II Plantagenet to win him over to Barbarossa’s side against the Pope.

-They also had the say in our region.
+They also had their say in our region.
 Since 1118 their castle stood on Mount Wolkenburg; it was the first castle in the Siebengebirge.
 But their supremacy in the region was more and more disputed by the Counts of Sayn from the south and the Counts of Berg from the north.

 Building the castle